 I disagree with the detractors of season 5.
 Aside from the silly Dorne plot, all of the plot changes were for the better.
 Yes it’s a weaker season by comparison to the others, but not nearly as bad as people complain about, and in particular the outcries over Ramsay’s rape of Sansa are absurd.
 It was a necessary move for Sansa’s story arc, and I give that episode an honorable mention at the end.
 But the Dorne plot is admittedly silly, especially as it deteriorates into the “adventures of Jaime and Bronn”.

-Season 2 is weakest, mostly for its lack of focus, but also for involving the worst adaptation of all: the kidnapping of Dany’s dragons and political revolt in Qarth.
+Season 2 suffered from a lack of focus, and also for the worst adaptation in the series: the kidnapping of Dany’s dragons and political revolt in Qarth.
 It was unconvincing, and even a bit silly like the season-5 Dorne plot.
 What makes it worse is that the book version of events are perfect as they stand.
 In A Clash of Kings Dany enters the House of the Undying, not on a Dirty-Harry rescue mission for her dragons, but to receive her prophecy from which we learn the identity of her nephew Aegon (“his is the song of ice and fire”), and from which she barely escapes with her life.
 That drama is strong enough without the artificial supplements of conniving politics and dragon-stealing.
 And to top it off by having the first “Dracarys” event in the House diminishes Drogon’s seminal moment in Astapor.

 1. The Rains of Castamere.
 Season 3, Episode 9.
 The defining episode of Game of Thrones is the rare masterpiece that acquires instant legendary status — the equivalent of Breaking Bad’s Ozymandias and Hannibal’s Mizumono, drama that is perfectly calibrated for maximum emotional effect.
 The Red Wedding makes Ned’s execution seem banal by comparison for the scale and treachery involved.
 Walder Frey slays his guests under sacred protection, the mass murder includes innocent victims like Robb’s pregnant wife, and the backstabbing comes from even allies as the Boltons turn on their liege lord.
 The episode also has the best Bran scene before season 6: holed up in the lake tower, warging his brains out, when Jon saves him from the wildling attack — great wolf action from both Ghost and Summer.
 The Red Wedding is the reason Benioff and Weiss wanted to make the TV series and they did complete justice to it.